xuxingc/xuxingc.github.io/_pages/cv.md

 * Geometric Representation of Planar Graphs (July 2019 - October 2019)
   * Department of Computer Science, University of British Columbia
   * Supervisor: Prof. William Evans
   * We mainly focus on Contact Representation and Universal Point Sets for Planar Graphs -- These are 2 topics in Graph Drawing.
-Click
+Click [here](http://graphdrawing.org) for details about Graph Drawing.
+We tried to prove the convergence of algorithms of generating particular contact representations of planar graphs.
+Also, I've read materials for best known lower and upper bounds for Universal Point Sets.

 * Algebraic Graph Theory (May 2018 - )
   * School of Mathematical Sciences, University of Science and Technology of China